 Residential Care Home Financing

 Residential care home financing where you finance both the business and the home is available with no down payment via an SBA loan if you already own at least 1 successful residential assisted living facility or with just 10% down if you are purchasing your first care home OR 5% down if you have a seller willing to hold a 2nd mortgage on “standby.”
-And if the building is the larger percentage of the purchase price then the entire amount can be financed over 25 years..
+And if the building or home is the larger percentage of the purchase price then care home mortgages are available with a 25 years term and amortization.

 Residential assisted living homes – aka “Board and Care homes” or “Personal Care Homes” – have become very popular across the U.S. In Florida they are known as Adult Family Care Homes (AFCH’s) and in California they are commonly referred to as Residential Care Facilities for the Elderly (RCFE’s).
 They are also popular in Arizona and Texas as well as many other states.